vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 Keep in mind that my Samsung is running Android 11 and support for email was not added until Android 12.

-> TLDR; Classic Samsung to add features farther ahead of time than vanilla Android =)
+> ℹ️ Classic Samsung to add features farther ahead of time than vanilla Android =)

 **On my Nexus 6P running Android 8...**